Restfulbee37/MC-Paper-Fabric/README.md

 - **Fabric Server**: For lightweight modding capabilities.
 - **Velocity Proxy**: To route players between the two servers while only needing to connect to one.
 - **BlueMaps:** A web-based map interface which combines the BlueMaps instances from both Paper and Fabric.
 Meaning players will only need to visit one web interface to access both server UIs.
+- **RCON:** Allows for easy server management for both Paper and Fabric servers without the need to be on the Minecraft server directly.

 This configuration allows players to connect through a single proxy and enjoy both plugin and mod functionalities.